stackhpc/dell-powerconnect-switch/README.md

 - `name` - a name to apply to the vlan interface, if you're configuring a vlan.
 - `config` - a list of per-interface configuration.

+`dell_powerconnect_switch_write_memory` is a boolean flag, which when set to true, will save the switch's running configuration to the startup configuration file, after the role applies its configuration.
+This will allow the configuration to persist after a restart or power failure.
+By default, this option is set to false.

+`dell_powerconnect_switch_write_command` is the command which is run when the flag dell_powerconnect_switch_write_memory is set to true.
+The default command is "write memory".

 Dependencies
 ------------